Upgrade Guide

 Once the number of READY for the preflight DaemonSet is the same as the number

-of cilium pods running and the preflight Deployment
+of cilium pods running and the preflight Deployment is marked as READY 1/1

 you can delete the cilium-preflight and proceed with the upgrade.